Aix-les-Bains: Politics and administration

 Since the departmental elections in 2015, Aix-les-Bains is divided into two cantons, both involving other communes.
 These are the Canton of Aix-les-Bains-1 and the Canton of Aix-les-Bains-2.

 The legislative constituency on which the Aix people depend is the First constituency of the Savoy.
 It is bounded by the redistricting law No. 86-1197 of 24 November 1986, and includes the following administrative divisions: The cantons of Aix-les-Bains-1, Aix-les-Bains-2, La Motte-Servolex and part of Le Pont-de-Beauvoisin.

 Aix-les-Bains hosts several administrations and public services on its territory, such as a post office, a police headquarters, municipal police, national police, a gendarmerie, a national employment agency (renamed Pôle Emploi), a tax office, municipal kennel, homeowner associations, a communal centre for social action, a centre of social security, and a railway station.
 The Communauté d'agglomération du Lac du Bourget is also based in Aix-les-Bains.

-The town hall of Aix-les-Bains has implemented three secondary offices for the town.
+The mayor of Aix-les-Bains has implemented three secondary offices for the town.
 There is the Sierroz office, the Marlioz office and finally the la Liberté office.
 These are a relay for the main services of the town.
 One can perform many administrative procedures but also requests for support and information.
 These offices are competent at giving, among other things, guidance for employment matters, an accompaniment to inhabitants' projects (mainly from the associative fabric), health, law, housing, culture, education and recreation.
 These decentralized local structures allow the dissemination of information on municipal projects as well as the future projects where the inhabitants can, if necessary, have the opportunity to be able to express their opinion.